 The shrimp and grits appetizer Ben and I ordered at the Olde Pink House were advertised as fried grits cakes topped with shrimp and cheddar cheese sauce, but their gluten-free version came as creamy grits served with the sauce and shrimp (the cakes were breaded then fried thus making them not gluten-free.)

 Quick-cooking grits (we’re talking five minutes here, people,) are cooked in chicken broth then flavored with smoked cheddar cheese to make one of the best tasting foods I’ve ever had.
 So simple.
-So insanely delish.
-The creamy grits are refrigerated until solid then cut out into rounds or squares, and then baked until crunchy on the outside and creamy on the inside.
+So insanely delicious.
+The creamy grits are refrigerated until solid then cut into rounds or squares, and then baked until crunchy on the outside and creamy on the inside.
 After being topped with sauteed shrimp and bacon the bites are sprinkled with a touch more smoked cheddar cheese than broiled for a minute or two.